riipandi/devsetup/README.md

-# dotfiles
+# Aris Ripandi dotfiles

-All my personal Linux configuration files and scripts.
+All my personal configuration files and scripts.